internetguru/flow/omgf.1.rst

     Repair (initialize) project to be conform with **OMGF** model and proceed.

 \--color[=WHEN], --colour[=WHEN]
     Use markers to highlight command status; WHEN is 'always', 'never', or 'auto'.
 Empty WHEN sets color to 'always'.
 Default color value is 'auto'.

 \-h, --help
     Print help.

 \-i, --init
-    Same as conform, but do not proceed.
+    Same as 'conform', but also initialize git repository if not exists and do not proceed to action.

 \-n, --dry-run
-    Do not run commands; only parse user options.
+    Do not run commands; only parse user options and arguments.

 \-r, --request
     Instead of merging prepare current branch for pull request and push it to the origin.

 \-s, --stash
     Temporary remove (stash and pop) uncommitted changes.